Extensions of the Deep Galerkin Method: Systems of HJB Equations

 for $i = 1,...,n$.

 Remarkably, this system of PDEs can be solved in closed-form to obtain the value function and the optimal control for each agent:

-We apply the DGM algorithm\footnote{Note that this problem requires computing second-order derivatives which can be computationally costly.
-We outline an alternative procedure that we use to compute the Hessian in \ref{sec:appendix_hessian}.} to the system \eqref{eqn:sysRisk_unsimpHJB} for the three-player ($N = 3$) case with correlation $\rho = 0.5$, $\sigma = 0.2$, $a = 1$, $q = 1$, $\epsilon = 10$, $c = 1$, and $T = 1$ and compare the results with the analytical solution \eqref{eqn:sysRisk_soln}.
-The plots for these results are given in Figures \ref{fig:systemicRisk_valueFunction_1} to \ref{fig:systemicRisk_valueFunction_relErr2}.
-The modified DGM could be applied in this case with some additional computational cost.
+We apply the DGM algorithm to the system \eqref{eqn:sysRisk_unsimpHJB} for the three-player ($N = 3$) case with correlation $\rho = 0.5$, $\sigma = 0.2$, $a = 1$, $q = 1$, $\epsilon = 10$, $c = 1$, and $T = 1$ and compare the results with the analytical solution \eqref{eqn:sysRisk_soln}.
+The DGM-PIA approach could be applied in this case with additional computational cost.
+The plot for the relative error for these results is given in Figure \ref{fig:systemicRisk_valueFunction_relErr1}.

+\yuri{This is a very demanding PDE problem for any numerical method since it involves solving a system of nonlinear multidimensional PDEs.
+Under this setting, we are able to notice how flexible the DGM framework is achieving maximum relative error of around 2\% around the area of the function that is close to zero.}